CloAI/CommaAgents/docs/source/strategy/overview.md

   - `description`: A brief description of the flow.
   - `type`: The fully qualified class name of the flow or agent.
   - `parameters`: A dictionary of parameters to configure the flow or agent.
+  - `flows`: (Optional if type is a BaseFlow) A list of nested flows within the current flow.
+These can also be agents.

 ## CLI Command Overview